Samsung/Universum/README.md

 to checkout the Universum branch you are currently working on, change working directory to project root and run a `pip3.7 install -U .[test]` command from there for more flexibility.

-Docker images, used in tests, can be built via ``make images`` command (or ``make rebuild`` if images must be updated skipping tests).
+Docker images, used in tests, can be built via ``make images`` command.
+Also ``make rebuild`` command can be used to update images ignoring cache.

 This will allow to run Universum tests using ``pytest`` (via ``pytest`` command with any parameters required).
-Commnd ``make test`` will run all the tests and collect coverage; it will also rebuild the documentation and run all doctests.
+Commnd ``make test`` will run all the tests (including the doctests) and collect coverage.

 After installing and tuning Docker, Perforce and Git, use the following commands (shown using `venv` as it is recommended):